cullophid/barely-functional/README.md

 ```

 ### values :: Object -> [a]
-returns a list of all values in the given Object
+Returns a list of all values in the given Object.

 ```js
 _.values({x: 1, y: 2, x: 3})